TurtleCamera/Artifact-Leaderboard-Discord-Bot/README.md

 * Supports multiple languages (based on `languages.json`), including English and Simplified Chinese.
 * Circlets are automatically rejected.
 * If a stat is missing in the screenshot, it is assumed to be `0`.
-* Fails gracefully if no valid stats are detected.
 * **Note:** EasyOCR works faster with a GPU.
 If no GPU is available, scans may take longer.

 Example: